-Because you’re human, and human beings are imperfect creatures that make misjudgments constantly.
-We get caught up in our own heads, and literally don’t know our lives to be any better than the few things that aren’t going our way.
-And as our minds subconsciously dwell on these things, we try to distract ourselves to numb the tension we feel.
-But by doing so, we also distract ourselves from what matters most.
+Because you’re human, and human beings are imperfect creatures that make daily misjudgments.
+We get overwhelmed and caught up in our own heads, and sometimes we don’t know our lives to be any better than the few things that aren’t going our way.
+We literally scrutinize and dramatize the insignificant annoyances in our lives until we’re blue in the face, and then we sit back and scratch our heads in bewilderment of how unfulfilling life feels.
+And as our (subconscious) minds continue to dwell on these things, we try to distract ourselves to numb the tension we feel.
+By doing so, though, we also distract ourselves from what matters most.

-But the older we grow, the quieter we tend to become, and the less pointless drama, distraction, and busyness we tend to engage in.
+But the older we grow, the calmer and more focused we tend to become, and the less pointless drama, distraction, and senseless busyness we tend to engage in.
 Life humbles us gradually as we age.
 We begin to realize just how much nonsense we’ve wasted time on.
 And we begin to refocus our attention on what truly matters.

-1. Treating your very limited time each day with care.
+1. Treat your limited time each day with extra presence and care.

 As time passes, you naturally have more of it behind you and less of it in front of you.
 The distant future, then, gradually has less value to you personally.
-But that doesn’t really matter, because the good life always begins right now, when you stop waiting for a better one.
-Some people wait all day for 5pm, all week for Friday, all year for the holidays, all their lives for happiness.
+And this is a key reality to keep in mind — the future matters less than the present.
+A good life always begins right now, when you stop waiting for a better one.
+Yet so many people wait all day for 5pm, all week for Friday, all year for the holidays, all their lives for happiness.
 But you don’t have to be one of them.
-Don’t wait until your life is almost over to realize how good it has been.
+Don’t wait until your life is almost over to realize how good it has been!

 Over the past decade, Angel and I have gradually learned to pay more attention to the beauty and practicality of living a simpler life.
 A life uncluttered by most of the meaningless drama, distraction, and busyness people fill their lives with, leaving us with space for what’s truly meaningful.
 A life that isn’t constant rushing, worrying and stress, but instead contemplation, creation, and connection with the people and projects that matter most to us.